 What Are the Best Home Insurance Companies in Mississippi?

-State Farm ranks first for Mississippi homeowners with the state's lowest premiums and above-average customer satisfaction.
-USAA, Allstate, Nationwide and Foremost complete the top five, excelling in areas like military-focused service, premium coverage quality and local agent networks.
+State Farm is the top pick for Mississippi homeowners, with the state's lowest premiums and above-average customer satisfaction scores.
+USAA, Allstate, Nationwide and Foremost round out the top five, each with strengths in military-focused service, quality coverage options and strong local agent networks.

 *Our ratings consider various combinations of coverage levels, home features and homeowner details to identify the best overall options.
 Rankings may differ based on your profile.